Moving to Illinois: 6 Reasons to Pack Your Bags & Move

 What to know before moving to Illinois?

-What are some of the best town to live in Illinois?
+What are some of the best towns to live in Illinois?

 Chicago, Springfield, and Naperville are some of best places to live in Illinois.
 Naperville is known for its excellent schools, family friendly atmosphere and a charming downtown.
 Chicago is considered an excellent place to live, work, vacation, and raise a family.

-Which cities has the lowest cost of living in Illinois?
+Which cities have the lowest cost of living in Illinois?

 Cross